 This post may contain affiliate links.
 Please read our disclosure policy.

-This recipe is a reader favorite.
-I have made it dozens, if not hundreds, of times.
 This post is packed with tons of information on how to make the most delicious salmon cakes from canned salmon and a few other simple ingredients.
+It’s a quick and easy dinner that is perfect for busy weeknights.

 homemade salmon patties made with canned salmon

-• Pantry dinner: Ever find yourself needing to make dinner but the only meat you have is frozen?
-Or do you have hungry mouths to feed and haven’t quite made it to the store?
+• Pantry staples: Ever find yourself needing to make dinner but the only meat you have is frozen?
+Or do you have hungry mouths to feed and haven’t quite made it to the grocery store?
 This is the best backup dinner because it uses canned salmon.
 I always have some in the pantry specifically for these reasons.

 • Quick and easy: No matter what you have going on, you can have a complete and easy weeknight dinner on the table in less than 30 minutes.